London Edinburgh London 2025: Eight route highlights to look forward to

 1. St Mary's Loch

-A new addition for 2025, and the first time that London Edinburgh London has routed along a lake.
-The loch sits high in the hills outside Moffat, on the northobund section after Hawick towards the top of an ascent so gentle you won't even notice it.
-At the lochside you'll find the Glenside Cafe, which will be open for riders night and day.
-If it's a clear night, this section is magical by moonlight.
+This new addition for 2025 marks the first time that London Edinburgh London has routed along a lake – in this case, the lovely St Mary's loch, which sits high in the hills outside Moffat.
+It is on the northbound section after Hawick, towards the top of an ascent so gentle you won't even notice it.
+At the lochside, you'll find the Glenside Café, which will be open for riders night and day.
+On a clear night, this section is magical by moonlight.

 2. Essex lanes

-LEL has passed through Essex since 2013, but this year, for the first time, we'll be using lanes from quite early on in the ride.
-Once we leave Chelmsford and turn off the main road, you get to enjoy the tranquility of countryside backroads as you settle into your day of riding.
+London Edinburgh London has passed through Essex since 2013, but this year – for the first time – you'll be enjoying this county's lanes from early on in the ride.
+Once we leave Chelmsford and turn off the main road, you'll be able to settle into your day of riding amid the tranquillity of countryside backroads.

 3. The Devil's Beef Tub